 Garmin has started rolling out a new version of its Connect Mobile app.
 Long overdue for an update, the upgraded software features a new dashboard along with a few other features.

 The company’s app is the same across all its devices.
 Garmin has been developing its software for a while now but its fair to say the changes have been incremental.
 While not always easy to find, look hard enough and you will probably find the piece of information you are looking for – whether its in the app, on the website or on the watch itself.

 Essential reading: Top GPS watches for running and training

-It still provides a snapshot of your activity, but it is all much more intuitive now.
+You still get a snapshot of your activity, but it is all much more intuitive now.
 Everything is arranged in separate tabs.
 Where appropriate, a progress bar at the top of the tab shows how close you are to meeting that particular goal.
 A green tick bar will appear in the right hand corner of the tab when you meet that goal.
-Your daily resting heart rate and high will also be shown along with a real-time hear rate reading.
+Your daily resting heart rate and high will also be shown along with a real-time heart rate reading.

 Essential reading: Which Garmin fitness tracker should you buy?